 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 The Nease Chemical site is divided into two portions—the Middle Fork of Little Beaver Creek and the Nease property.
 Ground water, on-site source areas, and the creek all need to be addressed to achieve a total cleanup.
 While there have been two legal agreements in place since 2006 that cover the cleanup’s “design,” one more agreement, called a Consent Decree, is being negotiated that will require site owner Rutgers Organics Corp. to build and maintain the actual cleanup of both portions.

 Consent Decrees require the U.S. Department of Justice to act on EPA’s behalf.
-We expect this one to be “lodged” in federal court this year.
+We expect this one to be “lodged” in federal court in late 2014.
 At that time, DOJ will announce a public comment period in the Federal Register because all comments must be sent to DOJ.
 Department officials will review and respond to the comments before “entering” the consent decree in federal court where it will be deemed “final.”
 The final Consent Decree will be available on this Web page and at the public libraries in Salem and Lisbon.

 Middle Fork of Little Beaver Creek

 The cleanup for soil and sediment (mud) in the creek, scheduled to begin in 2015, will entail:

 - Removal of the most contaminated sediment in the Middle Fork of Little Beaver Creek.

 - Removal of Feeder Creek sediment.